toanlemanh/DSA/README.md

 # DSA
-This is some practical exercise of Algorithms and Data Structure when I am learning from the BrownBox
+This is some practical exercise of Algorithms and Data Structure when I was learning from the BrownBox